 If you're new to the world of MRI, there's a learning curve that can take a good chunk of time to master.
 Safety, maintenance, cryogens, parts- each of these areas has its own set of particulars and minding each of them will help you run your system and serve your patients more efficiently.

 We first published this article in 2015 to help new MRI users become better acquainted with a part that's crucial to monitor for better scanner performance and lower maintenance costs: the cold head.
-Three years later, this is advice is as valuable as ever.
+Years later, this is advice is as valuable as ever.
 Keep reading to learn what a cold head does, how long it lasts, how much it costs, and some service tips to keep it in good condition.

 What Your MRI Cold Head Does

 Inside every MRI is a cooling system containing thousands of liters of liquid helium to keep the magnet cool.
 This helium is exposed to very high temperatures, causing it to turn from liquid to gas.
 Inside the cooling system, in the midst of all of the helium, is a part called the cold head.
 The cold head re-condenses the helium gas to liquid to prevent it from burning off entirely.